 Are there other makers and/or educators in your community whose work you’d like to promote?

 I learn so much from so many people!
 I’ve learned from Dr. Gholdy Muhammad how to cultivate the genius in all youth and reimagine curriculum that is culturally and historically responsive.
 Amplify RJ teaches Restorative Justice philosophy, practices, and values through a lens of Abolition, Anti-Racism, and Decolonization.
 Dr. Rochelle Gutierrez inspires my commitment to rehumanize math teaching and learning.
-Monika Mayer and Reyna Hamilton are both mentors I admire and who gave me opportunities to grow into the educator I am now.
+Monika Mayer and Reyna Hamilton are both incredible educators who gave me opportunities to grow into the educator I am now.
+Aaron Vanderwerff has been my mentor over the years- I have learned so much from him and he has shaped my approach to teaching in many ways.
 All my co-workers are also brilliant, passionate people and I am grateful to be in community with them.
 Special shout out to Learning in the Making co-creator, Linda Le, who is an amazing co-worker at Maker Ed, co-conspirator on a journey towards a more just future, and I am so honored to learn from her everyday.